Choosing the Right Flight School

 General Aviation (GA) is where CASA issues valid GA license such as a CASA Recreational Pilot License (RPL), Private Pilot License (PPL), Commercial Pilot License (CPL), or Air Transport Pilot License (ATPL).

-You start with a Recreational Pilot License, then Private Pilot License, followed by a Commercial Pilot License and then Air Transport Pilot License.
+With GA, you will start with training to gain a Recreational Pilot License, then Private Pilot License, followed by a Commercial Pilot License and then Air Transport Pilot License.

 If you want to fly big planes or desire a Commercial Pilot License, it is important to understand you need to hold a CASA (Civil Aviation Safety Authority) License, NOT an RA license or a University degree.
 You need a CASA License.